pdonorio/infrastructure/docs/gitlab.md

 ## temporary list of steps

-NOTE: this has to be converted into more automatic steps
+NOTE: this should to be converted into more automatic steps

 0. create a gitlab env in rancher
 1. create a node and label with 'service=gitlab'
 2. create a volume and attach it
 3. add the host to rancher dedicated env
 4. add from catalog the secrets rancher service
-5. add the secrets needed
-6. add email to domain and setup SMTP
-7. build the image with expand_secrets binary
-8. add redis to the stack
+5. set .env and .secrets
-9. deploy
+6. deploy
-10. register, become admin, set invite only in "signup restrictions"
+7. register, become admin, config, send invites

 ## inside the node

+If no automatic build of the image then we need to do it manually inside the node.

 ```bash
 # access the node via ssh